Beach Management Funding Assistance

 of Water Resource Management is accepting funding requests from

 Funding Assistance Program.
-The application deadline was
+The application deadline is

 The program announcement letter and example applications can be found

-Project Manager for your county
+Please contact the Project Manager for your county

 if you have any questions or need further information.